MileHacker Logo

 Connectivity Details

-• Wi-Fi: Available in the majority of hotels; speed and reliability vary.
+• Wi-Fi: Available in most hotels; speed and reliability vary.
 Mobile data is often best.

 • Postal Services: National postal service is slow; courier services like DHL/FedEx are dependable.